-Thirty-five years ago, I walked down the aisle and gave myself to David Diehl, and he gave himself to me (on April 28, 1984).
+Thirty one years ago I walked down the aisle and gave myself to Dave Diehl, and he gave himself to me (on April 28, 1984).

 And even more importantly, I have had to work through the true meaning of submission in a marriage.
 Most of us are familiar with the scripture in Ephesians 5 that talks about how the husband is the head of the wife and the wife needs to submit to her husband – some even say obey her husband.

-And what if your husband doesn’t have that lion “type A” personality of barking out orders and expecting everybody else to follow them?
-For many years I struggled because I bought in to that view of the husband being “the priest of the home” (which you will not find in scripture, by the way).
+But what if your husband doesn’t have that lion “type A” personality of barking out orders and expecting everybody else to follow them?
+I was raised with that view of Ephesians 5, and because of that, it is an area I struggled in for years.
 There were many times I dishonored my husband because he wasn’t out there in front of us forcing our family into some Christian mold.

 Our entire marriage, Dave has walked in love, continually laying his life down for me as Christ laid down His life for the church (also in Ephesians 5 in the same set of scriptures that tells the wife to submit to her husband).

 Doesn’t that sound crazy?
-But that is exactly what many of us wives have been told the Bible says our husbands should do.
+But that is exactly what many of us wives think our husbands should do, according to the Bible.
 Wow!
 Is anyone else seeing something not quite right with this picture?

-It is said that we are usually attracted to someone who has an opposite personality from ours.
+It is said that we are usually attracted to someone who has an opposite personality than us.
 So if the husband has the strong personality, he is usually attracted to a woman who is on the quieter side.
 It is just a natural desire of wanting some balancing in our lives that attracts us to that person with an opposite personality.
-So what happens when the woman is the one with the strong personality, and the husband is the one on the quieter side with the serving heart and who has a calling to support others from behind?
+So what happens when the woman is the one with the strong personality, and the husband is the one on the quieter side with the serving heart and who has a calling to support others?